rnag/rnag.github.io/_posts/blog/2025-01-04-why-i-stopped-writing-and-why-i-started-again.md

 > I am resurgent.<br>
 > I am dormant, asleep, until needed.<br>
-> Like a Bear in winter's embrace, I wait patiently. <br>
+> Like a Bear in winter's embrace, I wait, patient and still. <br>
 > This is not the end; it is only a pause. <br>
 > Once I was, and soon I will be again.
 >
 > *[Brief interlude of silence]*
 >
-> I am resurgent.<br>
+> I am resurgent. <br>
-> I am dormant, asleep, until I am called upon.<br>
+> I am dormant, asleep, until I am called upon. <br>
-> Like a bear, I hibernate through the winter, gathering strength.<br>
+> Like a Bear, I hibernate through the winter, drawing strength. <br>
+> I am not yet departed; I exist, suspended between worlds. <br>
 > Once I was, and I shall rise again.